bitnami/containers/bitnami/kyverno-init/README.md

-# Bitnami package for Kyverno Init
+# Bitnami Secure Image for Kyverno Init

 ## What is Kyverno Init?